TheJimFactor/social-profile-grabber/README.md

 social-profile-grabber
 ======================

-Crawls the internet for social profiles and stores them in MySQL.
+Crawls the internet for social profiles and stores them into a SQLite database.